swapnildawange/hangman_game/README.md

-can use animated gif's for starting the game
-1. allow user to select which letter he want to view as hint
-2. show a little story why we are hanging him
+# Hangman Game

+# How to play ?
+## Guess the word to win the game

+# What is hint ?

+## If you are stuck use hint to select block to reveal letter